Ercenk/ContosoAMPBasic/README.md

 ### Activating a subscription

-Let’s go through the steps of activating a subscription to an offer.
+Let's go through the steps of activating a subscription to an offer.

 ![AuthandAPIFlow](Docs/Auth_and_API_flow.png)